-Philip Winder, based in Princeton, New Jersey, is a Senior Advisor with ASG’s Middle East & North Africa practice, providing strategic advice to clients throughout the region by drawing on his expertise in finance and investment management.
+Philip Winder, based in is a Senior Advisor with ASG’s Middle East & North Africa practice, providing strategic advice to clients throughout the region by drawing on his expertise in finance and investment management.

 Mr. Winder currently serves as CEO of Polygon Investment Management, a private fund management firm, which he founded in 2002.
 Previously, he led the Middle East team at Schroder Investment Management, where he oversaw in excess of $3 billion of client assets.

 In 1994, Mr. Winder managed a worldwide team as Head of Global Sales and Marketing for Credit Suisse Asset Management.
 Previously, he led business development in Europe and the Middle East at Bankers Trust Investment Management in London.
 During this period, he started one of the first multinational investment management operations in Europe, a joint venture between Bankers Trust and the Spanish government-owned insurance company, Musini.